Nexilis/wedding/content/en/home/event.md

   organization = "Warlity, 17:30"
   title = "Ceremony"
   date_start = "2020-06-06"
-  description = "The wedding ceremony will be held at [Warlity](https://warlity.pl/en/homeen/), on the lakeshore - about a hundred meters from the residence."
+  description = "The wedding ceremony will be held on the grounds of the [Warlity Mansion](https://warlity.pl/en/homeen/) on the lakeshore - about a hundred meters from the main building."

 [[item]]
   organization = "Following the ceremony" title = "Reception" date_start = "2020-06-06"
-  description = "The reception will take place at Warlity.
-Remember to bring your dancing shoes! :)"
+  description = "The reception will take place in the main building.
+Don't forget your dancing shoes! :)"
 +++